will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 <img src="/assets/diagrams/txn-isolation/txnvis1-Page-2.drawio.svg" alt="Transaction Isolation Models" width=450>
 </div>

 So, at this weakest defined isolation level, we can think about a whole batch of committed transactions, and the only restrictions that we are placing on their read values is that they observe the effects of some other transaction(s) in this set, determined by a transaction's incoming edges of the visibility ($$VIS$$) relation.
 If multiple transactions in its incoming visibility set wrote to conflicting key sets, then the $$AR$$ exists to arbitrate between them, determining which write is observed.
+Note sometimes $$AR$$ edges are omitted where they would not be directly relevant.

 Even though the underlying model does require the visibility relation to be acyclic, there are some unintuitive things allowed by this weakest definition, with *causality violations* being a notable example.
 Basically, the visibility relation is not, by default, required to be *transitive* in this weak model, so you can end up with transactions observing the effects of some other transaction that observed the effect of an "earlier" transaction, but you don't observe the effects of the "earlier" transaction e.g. as shown by example below with the 3 transactions.